-The engine on your boat is a stern drive propulsion system also known as an inboard-outboard engine.
+The standard gasoline and optional diesel engines on your boat are a stern drive propulsion system also known as inboard-outboard engines.
 This type of propulsion system has the engine inside the boat secured to the hull's stringers at the rear end of the hull.
-The stern drive unit, also called the lower unit because it hangs below the hull, is part of the propulsion system that attaches to the outside of the hull or transom.
+The stern drive unit, also called the outdrive because it hangs below the hull, is part of the propulsion system that attaches to the outside of the hull or transom.
 The stern drive unit pivots to steer the boat.